Are Whippets Addictive?

 Long-term rehabilitation requires continued support and relapse prevention techniques after formal treatment has ended.
 This might include continuing therapy, joining support groups, visiting doctors frequently, and creating a relapse prevention strategy to recognize triggers and implement coping mechanisms.

-Inhalant Addiction is Treatable.
+Inhalant Addiction Is Treatable.
 If You’re Struggling with Whippet Addiction, The Forge Recovery Center Will Help

 Whippet addiction, while seeming relatively harmless on the surface, has terrible long-term consequences.
 The Forge Recovery Center provides evidence-based, effective treatment for inhalant abuse and dual diagnosis.